 Richard Bentley – Creative Director

-Richard has over ten years in broadcast television having worked for many of the UK’s leading production companies and in this time he has amassed a vast and varied amount of experience.
+Richard has over fifteen years in broadcast television having worked for many of the UK’s leading production companies and in this time he has amassed a vast and varied amount of experience.

 He has produced and directed observational documentaries for all the major broadcasters including The Sex Clinic, Junior Doctors: Your Life in Their Hands , Police Missing Person's Unit, Nurses, Party Paramedics and Doctors Are Human Too as well as a series of films for The One Show.
 Richard also produced and directed the online content for the Radio 2 Chris Evans Breakfast Show.
 Working alongside presenter Chris Evans and well known sporting personalities.